Ian Watkins (Lostprophets singer): Career

-Lewis' and Watkins's mutual enjoyment of rock and metal music strengthened their friendship, leading them to form a group as teenagers in 1991 called Aftermath, a thrash metal band that played in a shed in Watkins's garden.
-Whilst spending time in the local Ynysangharad Park, where (17 years later) Lostprophets would headline The Full Ponty festival, Watkins was introduced to future bandmate Lee Gaze through a mutual friend.
-Having abandoned Aftermath, which made two live appearances in its lifespan of two years, Watkins and Gaze decided to form a new band called Fleshbind, based on their American hardcore punk influences.
-The band played several shows, including one supporting Feeder in London, but the group was short-lived.
+As teenagers, Lewis, Gaze and Watkins' mutual enjoyment of rock and metal music strengthened their friendship.
+In 1991, they formed Aftermath, a thrash metal band that played in a shed in Watkins' garden.
+Having abandoned Aftermath, which made two live appearances in its lifespan of two years, Watkins and Lee Gaze decided to form a new band called Fleshbind, based on their American hardcore punk influences, for whom Watkins played drums.
+The band played several shows, including one supporting Feeder in London, but the group disbanded after its singer left.
+After Watkins' request to move to vocals in Fleshbind was denied, he and Gaze left and formed "Lozt Prophetz" as a more "back to basics" band.

-Watkins reunited with Mike Lewis as a drummer in a hardcore band called Public Disturbance, formed in 1995.
-By this time, Watkins and Gaze had left Fleshbind to create their own band, Lost Prophets, who made their live debut in May 1997 alongside Public Disturbance, with Watkins as the lead vocalist.
-In 1998, Watkins left Public Disturbance to concentrate on the newly named lostprophets (all lower-case letters).
+Watkins was concurrently the drummer for a hardcore band called Public Disturbance from 1995, which also featured Lewis.
+Lozt Prophetz made their live debut in May 1997 alongside Public Disturbance, with Watkins as the lead vocalist.
+In 1998, Watkins left Public Disturbance to concentrate on the newly named Lostprophets.

+In a 2002 interview, following the release of Lostprophets' debut album The Fake Sound of Progress, Watkins cited the band's concert at the Cardiff Coal Exchange in December 2001 as a crucial moment in their timeline, stating: "It was incredible.
+Everybody who's been around on the scene knows who we are and it was nice to have that kind of recognition."

-In 2003, Watkins was featured on the Hoobastank song "Out of Control" along with Jamie Oliver, who was by then a member of Lostprophets.
+In 2003, Watkins was featured on the Hoobastank song "Out of Control" along with Richard James Oliver, who was by then a member of Lostprophets.